-Place students in small groups and distribute the rubber band boxes.
+Place students in small groups, and distribute the rubber band boxes.
 Give students time and space to explore the sounds made by the rubber bands when plucked.
 As you move around the room, ask student groups, "What do you notice about the sounds the rubber bands make when you pluck them?
-What sound do you think an even thicker rubber band would make?
+What sound do you think an even thicker (thinner) rubber band would make?
 Why do you say so?"
-Students will likely say thinnest rubber band make highest sound and the thickest rubber band makes the lowest sounds.
-If they don't use the world pattern, you might say, "What I hear you say is that you noticed a pattern - as the rubber bands gets thicker the sounds they make get lower."
+Students will likely say that the thinnest rubber bands make the highest sounds and the thickest rubber bands make the lowest sounds.
+If they don't use the word pattern, you might say, "What I hear you say is that you noticed a pattern: As the rubber bands get thicker, the sounds they make get lower."

 Any stringed instrument with strings of similar length (guitar, banjo, cello, etc.) can be used for the next part of this task.
 Alternatively, use the violin image and video provided.

-Show students the violin and ask, "What do you notice about the strings on this instrument?"
+Show students the violin, and ask, "What do you notice about the strings on this instrument?"
 (There are four strings.
 They look like metal.
-The strings are different thicknesses.
-The strings are the same size/length.)
+The strings have different thicknesses.
+The strings are about the same size/length.)